amazon-connect/amazon-connect-salesforce-scv/Solutions/VMX2-VoicemailExpress/Docs/vmx_email.md

 # Delivering Voicemails as Email via Amazon Simple Email Service (SES)
 Email delivery is fairly straightforward from an AWS perspective.
 Once you have [validated the email domain/addresses](vmx_prerequistes.md#setup-steps-for-email-delivery), and configured queue emails appropriately, there is little else to manage.
 The main effort here would be on creating additional email templates, where required.

+## Routing Emails to Agent Email Addresses
+In order to directly route to agent email addresses, you must be using SAML for authentication and the agent's ID must be their email address.
+This is currently the only option for direct to agent voicemail via email.
+If you have not configured Connect in this manner, you can only use the queue option.

 ## Additional Contact Attributes Specific to Email
 There are three additional contact attribute that applies to this delivery model:
 -  **email_from (Optional)**: (email address) email address to send the voicemail FROM.
 If this is not provided, the default FROM address configured during implementation will be used.